drduh/YubiKey-Guide/README.md

 ## Create keys with batch

-Keys can also be generated using template files and the `--batch` parameter - see [GnuPG documentation](https://www.gnupg.org/documentation/manuals/gnupg/Unattended-GPG-key-generation.html)
+Keys can also be generated using template files and the `batch` parameter - see [GnuPG documentation](https://www.gnupg.org/documentation/manuals/gnupg/Unattended-GPG-key-generation.html).

 Start from the [gen-params-rsa4096](contrib/gen-params-rsa4096) template.
 If you're using GnuPG v2.1.7 or newer, you can also use the ([gen-params-ed25519](contrib/gen-params-ed25519) template.
 These templates will not set the master key to expire - see [Note #3](#notes).